wrld3d/ios-api-example/README.md

 ### CocoaPods

 CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like the eeGeo 3D Maps API in your projects.
-See the [CocoaPods guide](https://guides.cocoapods.org/) for information about CocoaPods (including installation instructions).
+If you're already familiar with CocoaPods, [skip ahead](eegeo-api-key).
+For more information about CocoaPods, including installation instructions, see the [CocoaPods guide](https://guides.cocoapods.org/).

 The [eeGeo 3D Maps API CocoaPod](https://cocoapods.org/pods/eegeo) can be used by your project by including the 'eeGeo' pod in your Podfile.
 This saves having to manually configure and maintain an XCode project which includes the API.